strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 ### Creating a new entry

-On the top right left side of the list view interface, an **Add New [collection type name]** button is displayed.
+On the top right side of the list view interface, an **Add New [collection type name]** button is displayed.
 It allows to create a new entry for your collection type.

 Clicking on the new entry button will redirect you to the edit view, where you will be able to write the content of the new entry (see [Writing content](writing-content.md)).